rackspace-cookbooks/mysql-multi/README.md

 `['mysql-multi']['server_repl_password']` : is set to match `['mysql']['server_repl_password']` just to keep attribute names uniform throughout this cookbook.

+`['mysql-multi']['bind_ip']` is an override for the logic that determines the best bind_address for mysql.
+Allowing you to set it to whatever is needed for your specific configuration.

 License & Authors
 -----------------